root-project/root/README/ReleaseNotes/v626/index.md

 ## Math Libraries

 - I/O support of `RVec` objects has been optimized.
 As a side-effect, `RVec`s can now be read back as `std::vector`s and vice-versa.
-- added `ROOT::VecOps::Drop`, an operation that removes `RVec` elements at the specified indices
+- added `ROOT::VecOps::Drop`, an operation that removes `RVec` elements at the specified indices.

 ## RooFit Libraries